 This card specifies the number of outlet structures for each branch.
 Outflows are computed based on a selective withdrawal algorithm.
 DYNELEV tells the model to use dynamic centerline elevation for the structure.
-Usually the centerline elevation is fixed and specified with ESTR.
+Usually, the centerline elevation is fixed and specified with ESTR.
 If this is ON, the model will read a separate file for each branch called dynselevX.npt where X is the branch number.
 The format of this file is shown in the input file descriptions.
 If this file is supplied, the value of ESTR is ignored.
 Also, if the model user has activated auto-port selection in the file w2_selective.npt, DYNELEV if ON will have precedence over port selection in w2_selective.npt.